 Kate Vidulich: Absolutely!
 And that’s the thing you are normally getting metabolic effect by setting uptime.
 And if you have a five-second set, you will not have a metabolic effect.

-It is okay you do a very difficult version of the push-up but if you will only have to spend at least 30 to 45 seconds work in a set on a push ups that you are unable to do effectively you are not going to get that metabolic effect.
+It is okay that you do a very difficult version of the push-up but if you will only have to spend at least 30 to 45 seconds working in a set on a push-up that you are unable to do effectively you are not going to get that metabolic effect.

 Rick Kaselj: Kate, where can people get more information about you?

 Kate Vidulich: You guys can come across www.FatLossAccelerators.com.
 We got some great tips and tricks on accelerating fat loss without spending so much time in the gym or doing anything useless and a total waste.

 Rick Kaselj: Thank you very much for watching this video and make sure to watch one of the other videos that I have done in San Diego.